RdelatowerPR/PaymentSplit/README.md

 Functions:
 * Input any number of people
 * Input the amount each spent
-* Input the desired tip %
+* Input the desired tip amount
 * App calculates individual tax & tip
 * App warns if there is a remaining balance